ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-10. How to determine outliers in your data samples?
+Q. How to determine outliers in your data samples?
 What to do with them?

 <details><summary><b>Answer</b></summary>